Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

+A more challenging (and relevant) impairment occurs when distance measurements are unavailable due to the loss of line-of-sight between an anchor and a target.
+In this case, the degradation is more severe because a single missing distance induces a structured pattern of missing data in the \ac{GEK} matrix: the corresponding row and column become entirely unobserved, resulting in $2M-1$ missing \ac{GEK} entries.

+Under such conditions, directly applying \ac{IZMA} to complete the \ac{GEK} matrix is not viable.
+The completion method estimates missing entries by fitting coefficients (linear weights) from the observed elements.
+If an entire row (or column) is unobserved, the associated coefficients remain unconstrained and the recovery becomes ill-posed.
+Consequently, low-rank completion methods cannot, in general, uniquely recover fully unobserved rows/columns.

+Instead, we first complete the \ac{EDM} (\textit{i.e.}, the missing distances) and subsequently construct a complete \ac{GEK} matrix to run \ac{SMDS} and \ac{QD-SMDS}.
+Specifically, we consider a setting similar to \textbf{Scenario II}, in which full angle information is available but 10\% of the distances are missing.
+The missing distances are recovered using the \ac{SDR}-based \ac{EDM} completion algorithm in~\cite{Dokmanic2015} with $\lambda = 1000$.
+The results in Fig.~\ref{fig:distances_missing} exhibit the same qualitative trend as the case with randomly missing \ac{GEK} entries.
+In particular, \ac{QD-SMDS} begins to outperform \ac{SMDS} only when the angular errors exceed $\epsilon = 20^\circ$, for the same reasons discussed above.}

 In \ac{QD-SMDS}, the primary source of computational complexity is the \ac{QSVD} process.
-As described in Section II-B, \ac{QSVD} requires performing \ac{SVD} on a complex-valued matrix that is twice the size of the original quaternion-domain \ac{GEK} matrix.
+As described in Section II-B, \ac{QSVD} requires performing an \ac{SVD} on a complex-valued matrix whose size is twice that of the original quaternion-domain \ac{GEK} matrix.
 To reduce this computational overhead, this section revisits the structural properties of the quaternion-domain \ac{GEK} matrix and introduces low-complexity variants of the \ac{QD-SMDS} algorithm that eliminate the need for \ac{QSVD}.